mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

 specific use cases are described in the examples given below.

-In case you still have questions regarding the plugin's usage, please have a look at the [FAQ](./faq.html) and feel free to post a question on our [Github issue tracker](./issue-management.html) or contact the [user mailing list](./mailing-lists.html).
-The posts to Github or the mailing list are archived and could already contain the answer to your question as part of an older thread.
+In case you still have questions regarding the plugin's usage, please have a look at the [FAQ](./faq.html) and feel free to post a question on our [GitHub issue tracker](./issue-management.html) or contact the [user mailing list](./mailing-lists.html).
+The posts to GitHub or the mailing list are archived and could already contain the answer to your question as part of an older thread.

 For older issues, it is also worth browsing/searching the [mail archive](./mail-lists.html).

-If you feel like the plugin is missing a feature or has a defect, you can fill a feature request or bug report in our [Github issue tracker](./issue-management.html).
+If you feel like the plugin is missing a feature or has a defect, you can fill a feature request or bug report in our [GitHub issue tracker](./issue-management.html).
 When creating a new issue, please provide a comprehensive description of your concern.
 Especially for fixing bugs it is crucial that the developers can reproduce your problem.
 For this reason, entire debug logs, POMs or most preferably little demo projects attached to the issue are very much appreciated.
 Of course, patches are welcome, too.
 Contributors can check out the project from our